Difference between Lula and Bolsonaro drops to less than 5 points, research shows

-A survey carried out by Instituto Paraná Pesquisas released this Wednesday (24) shows former president Luiz Inácio Lula da Silva (PT) with 41.7% of voting intentions in the race for the Planalto Palace.
-President Jair Bolsonaro (PL) appears with 37%.
+A survey carried out by Instituto Paraná Pesquisas released this Wednesday shows the Former President Luiz Inácio Lula da Silva (PT) with 41.7% of voting intentions in the race for the Palácio do Planalto.
+O President Jair Bolsonaro (PL) appears with 37%.
 The difference between the two is 4.7 percentage points.
-The data are from the stimulated survey, when the names of candidates are presented to respondents.
+The data are from the research stimulated, when the names of candidates are presented to the interviewees.

 Ciro Gomes (PDT) appears in third, with 7.3%; he is followed by Simone Tebet (MDB), 2.7%; Pablo Marçal (PROS), 0.4%; and Vera Lúcia (PSTU), 0.2%.
 Eymael (DC), Felipe D’Ávila (Novo), Léo Péricles (UP), Roberto Jefferson (PTB), Sofia Manzano (PCB) and Soraya Thronicke (União Brasil), were mentioned by 0.1% of respondents.